KalliopiKoutsiouki/blockchain_threadpool_execution/README.md

 - Monitor the shifting of a products price through time. /api/blockchain/seePriceShifting/{productCode}

-# Multithreading Optimization of Mining process
+# Optimization of Mining process

 Mining for the next block is a time consuming operation, hence the goal of this logic is to mine the nonce for a given product in a parallelized manner.
 The mining process is divided into multiple tasks, each one responsible for a subrange of nonce values.